-The Indian Navy has signed a INR contract with Resolve Marine Group to lift the 3850-tonne frigate INS Betwa that tipped over at the Mumbai naval dockyard killing two sailors and injuring 14 others on December 6 last year.
+The Indian Navy has signed a INR contract with Resolve Marine to lift the 3850-tonne frigate INS Betwa that tipped over at the Mumbai naval dockyard killing two sailors and injuring 14 others on December 6 last year.

 The Brahmaputra-class frigate ‘slipped from her dock blocks’, tilted and then crashed flat on her left side while being undocked during maintenance refit, according to the Naval board of inquiry, Times of India reported quoting unnamed sources as saying Saturday.